menu

 Firewall Policy

 Data policies and rules can impact the GCC's handling of inbound traffic.
-Inbound rules can be configured to filter traffic to network groups or port WAN and apply settings such as accepting that traffic, denying it, and dropping the packets.
+Inbound rules can be configured to filter traffic to network groups or WAN ports and apply settings such as accepting that traffic, denying it, and dropping the packets.
 Forwarding rules allow the GCC device to allow traffic between different WAN/VLAN/VPN groups and interfaces, allowing the network to forward traffic from a specified source group to another.
 Lastly, advanced Network Address Translation (NAT) allows SNAT and DNAT mapping of private or internal addresses to public IP addresses or vice versa.

 Security Defense and Anti-Malware